wp-plugins/simple-links/readme.txt

 of the pages.
 When on a top level page, it displays a menu of the all of the top level pages and a menu of all of the pages that are children of the current page.
 Keeps the sidebar menu clean and usable.

+As of Version 3.2 you have the option to display the categories on single post page when using the categories widget.

-As of Version 3.0 it also creates a widget that does the same functionality for Categories as well.
+As of Version 3.0 it also creates a widget that does the same functionality for Categories.

 Has the ability to exclude page from the menu.
 As of 2.0 it also allows for display of all the child pages always.